TOUR HIGHLIGHTS

 “Arise My Soul Arise” -Charles Wesley

-• Free Time: Lunch in Bath
+• Free Time: Lunch in Bristol

 New Room Museum, Bristol

-• Free time: Bristol in the afternoon
+• Free time: Bath in the afternoon

 The village of Broadhembury, Devon